cerb/cerb.github.io/_docs/automations/events/worker.authenticated.md

 | Key |
 |-|-
 | `deny:` | If defined, the worker login is denied with the given error message.
 For instance, combine this with an approved list of known client IPs, or reject very old browser versions.
+| `motd:button:` | The label of the button to acknowledge the MOTD (e.g. 'I accept').
+Defaults to 'Continue'.
+| `motd:message:` | An optional MOTD (Message of the Day) to display before logging in.
+Formatted with Markdown.